Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 • Standard Contractual Clauses (SCCs): The standard mechanism, but often not sufficient on its own.

-• Additional TOMs: Strong encryption (ideally with your own keys – BYOK/HYOK), pseudonymization, anonymization.
+• Additional TOMs: Strong encryption (ideally with your own keys – BYOK/HYOK), pseudonymisation, anonymisation.

-• Sovereign Cloud Options: Use of data centers in Germany/EU and contractual assurances (e.g., sovereign cloud Germany).
+• Sovereign Cloud Options: Use of EU-operated platforms and contractual assurances — see Sovereign Cloud Germany.

 Insight42: Your Partner for the Cloud DPIA